hsaidi5/POOSD-Project/README.md

 _Christopher Delarosa_ - Break Time Activity Messages

 During this sprint, I added additional functionality to the "study break" function.
 Drawing from a given set of strings as part of the app's resources, the dialog box that appears during study breaks now displays a suggested activity for the user to perform.
 These activities are chosen at random, and have the potential to suggest a new activity to users each time they take a study break.
-One of the manual tests have also been edited to accomodate this implementation.
+One of the manual tests have also been edited to accomodate this implementation, and an automated test has been created as well.

 _Pedro Nemalceff_ - Level of Importance